monasca/monasca-aggregator/docs/aggregations.md

   - service
 ```

+## Function
+The function determines how the data will be aggregated.
+Options are:
+* sum
+* count
+* avg - statistical mean
+* max
+* min
+* delta - result is the last reported value minus the first reported value
+* rate - result is the delta (as above) divided by number of seconds between the first and last timestamp

 ## Rollup
 This section allows aggregated groups defined above to be combined back into a single group via another aggregation
 function.
 For example, to get the total memory used on all systems, you may want to average each system then report